 A reader tells me, “The real house they used for the exteriors is in Riverside, CT (postal district in Greenwich) on Riverside Ave at Club Rd on the southwest corner of the intersection.
 And the snow was real.
 They didn’t need the snow machines the crew had brought in!”
 Thanks, Kathy!

-Visit my Houses Onscreen page to see more, including another Diane Keaton movie…
+P.S.
+Visit Houses Onscreen page to see more, including…